Digital artwork Core unveiled at Ironbridge Gorge Museum

 It features ever-changing computer-generated video projections of humanoid figures inside giant virtual aquariums.

-Some 33m (108ft) long, the installation includes five screens featuring distinct groups of identical figures and an ambient soundtrack.'All dimensions'
+Some 33m (108ft) long, the installation includes five screens featuring distinct groups of identical figures and an ambient soundtrack.

 Mr Hentschlager said the seemingly three-dimensional "bodies", without gender or individual features, were almost like clones, floating in a zero gravity environment.

 He said: "Sometimes they interact like a school of fish... and at other times like intricately choreographed modern ballet dancers.

 "It is about a weird, impossible space where gravity can be controlled in all dimensions."

 On display until 30 September, the installation is one of the biggest Cultural Olympiad projects in the West Midlands and the only museum piece in the region to be part of the London Festival.

 Anna Brennand, Deputy Chief Executive at Ironbridge Gorge Museums Trust, said the organisation had worked with Arts Council England to invite bids from several artists.